lulu2002/BungeePractice/README.md

 ## Introduction
 This is a practice plugin designed to work across BungeeCord networks.
 Its main goal is to support both 1.8 and 1.9 combat systems.

+## Development Stage
+Please note that this plugin is still in the development stage.
+While it is functional, there may be bugs or incomplete features.
+Your feedback and contributions are highly appreciated as we work towards a stable release.

 ## Features
 - Cross BungeeCord compatibility
 - Supports 1.8 and 1.9 combat systems